Articles

 Highlights from the 35th Annual Central Coast Renaissance Festival

 These photos are from the 35th Central Coast Renaissance Festival.
-Before we turn our attention Let’s spend some time reviewing this year and giving a shout-out to those that made it happen.
+Let’s spend some time reviewing this year and giving a shout-out to those that made it happen.
 New Shows First off, the armored knight shows were fabulous.
-In my 37 years of working at this festival, I have never seen […]
+In my 37 years of working at this festival, I have never seen such big crowds attend a […]

 Continue Reading